Learning Farsi Online

 Jaban is the name of a village in Iran.
 In fact, the seeds taken from a kind of watermelon grown in the fields of Jaban are known as Jabani seeds.
 These watermelons are grown as the cattle’s food.
 Iranians just pronounce Jabani seed as Japanese seed, and surprisingly, even most Iranians consider these seeds came from Japan.

 One common and stable thing in each part of this country is spreading a tablecloth on a table or on the ground named Haftseen or Seven S هفت سین /hæft sin/.
 They put some specific things that each one is a symbol of a concept.
-It has seven factors which start with the letter س /s/ ( س is one of the letters in the Persian Alphabet).
+Nowruz Table has seven factors which start with the letter س /s/ ( letter س is one of the letters in the Persian Alphabet).

 1. سبزه /sæbze/, (Grass): It is something green.
 It’s considered a symbol of vivacity;